 - If you are on campus with your children after 4:00, please make sure you can see your child.
 Many times students are hurt after school when they are not being closely watched by an adult.

 - Parents/guardians are asked to always wear their nametag on campus or check in at the reception desk to get a visitor tag.

 - Parents/guardians are welcome in the elementary hallways when special class events are taking place.

 - Other times please check in at the office(For forgotten items, or picking up a child early).

 - Students are asked to use the outside entrances by the playground unless arriving late and checking in at the office.

 - Dangerous items such as real or realistic weapons (knives, etc.), lighters, and fireworks are not permitted on campus and will be confiscated.

-- CAJ forbids the use of tobacco, alcohol, and illegal drugs on or near school grounds, and at any school-sponsored events.
+- CAJ forbids the possession, use, or distribution of tobacco, alcohol, pornography, or illegal drugs on or near school grounds, and at any school-sponsored events.

 - Various types of emergency drills are practiced throughout the year.